kazuho/http-cache-fingerprint/draft-kazuho-http-cache-fingerprint.md

 ~~~

 A server MAY send the header field in a cacheable response.
+A server SHOULD NOT send the header field in a response not cacheable.

 This document does not specify how the key should be derived.
 In one form, a server MAY use a portion of a hash of the URL concatenated with the value of ETag response header as the key.